ZestyTechnology/zesty-docs/docs/sidewinder/calibration.rst

 .. note:: Start with 2700 steps/mm with a 1.8deg stepper and 1/16 microstepping

+Try tuning without wipe and coast first, there's no bowden tube pressure buildup, so coasting not really needed.

 The Sidewinder has a nice flat surface you can use to set the ruler on, when measuring the filament, simply place it on top of the "ears" of the breech block.
 Use a light coloured filament, place it in the breech, heat up the hot end and start the process.